ZEQ-Avidia/OpenCore-EFI-for-NUC8i7HVK/README.md

 1. Rename Config-Tahoe-Installer.plist to Config.plist
 2. Run macOS installer until finish and make sure FileVault is disabled
 3. After installing, Rename Config-Tahoe.plist to Config.plist
-4. using tools like OCAT to generate your SMBIOS
+4. Using tools like OCAT to generate your SMBIOS
-5. if FileVault is accidentally enabled, switch to Config-Tahoe-FileVault.plist, disable FileVault, and switch it back
+5. If FileVault is accidentally enabled, switch to Config-Tahoe-FileVault.plist, disable FileVault, and switch it back
 6. Using OCLP-Mod for audio fixing

 # Issues